English

 1. Introduction

-Download the OpenClaw image file below and follow the AI Pyramid image burning tutorial to complete the burning process.
+Download the OpenClaw image file below and refer to AI Pyramid Image Burning to complete the burning.

 AI_Pyramid_openclaw_emmc_ubuntu_rootfs_desktop_V3.6.4 Download